Twins vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been favored on the moneyline 73 total times this season.
-They've finished 44-29 in those games.
+- The Twins have been victorious in 13, or 36.1%, of the 36 contests they have been chosen as underdogs in this season.

-- When it has played as moneyline favorites with odds of -160 or shorter, Minnesota has a 16-14 record (winning 53.3% of its games).
+- Minnesota has a record of 3-7, a 30% win rate, when it's set as an underdog of +125 or more by sportsbooks this season.

-- The implied moneyline probablility in this matchup gives the Twins a 61.5% chance to win.
+- The moneyline set for this matchup implies the Twins have a 44.4% chance of walking away with the win.

-- Minnesota has played in 111 games with over/under set, and have combined with opponents to go over the total 52 times (52-53-6).
+- Minnesota's games have gone over the total in 53 of its 112 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!